 If it’s an important metric for your business, they should be able to provide you the data or give you a good reason they can’t.
 Some metrics are harder to get than others.
 Just make sure you’re getting solid answers, and if it sounds fishy, it’s probably a good time to find someone else or at least get a second opinion from someone you trust.

 However you decide to spend your marketing budget, just consider each purchase you make in digital marketing like an investment.
 Consider what is the potential return on your investment if the strategy or campaign is successful.
 And not every campaign will be successful, even if you using an amazing marketing agency.

 The most important things to look for are honesty, transparency, and great ideas.
 If you have someone you can trust and who gives you the data and information you need, you are well on your way to success with digital marketing.
-Partners with great ideas can be hard to find, but luckily once you have honest and transparency, it can be easy to identify ideas that are successful and have great impact on your business.
+Partners with great ideas can be hard to find.
+But luckily once you have honesty and transparency, it can be easy to identify ideas that are successful and have a great impact on your business.